amandakonet/sunspots-prediction/README.md

 # Sunspots

-Goal: To understand trends in sunspot activity and to model mean monthly sunspot activity using time series variables in PySpark.
+Goal: To understand trends in sunspot activity and to model mean monthly sunspot activity using time series variables in PySpark using Google Cloud.

 # Data